gatling/gatling/src/docs/content/tutorials/quickstart/index.md

 4. Select 'Macbook pro'.
 5. Enter 'Browse' tag.
 6. Go back to home page.
-7. Iterates several times through the model pages by clicking on *Next* button.
+7. Iterate several times through the model pages by clicking on the *Next* button.
 8. Enter 'Edit' tag.
 9. Click on *Add new computer*.
 10. Fill the form.